How To Improve School Safety: Case Study

 Bark for Schools was developed in the wake of the tragic shooting at Parkland, Florida, as a way to give back to school communities.
 With the technology for keeping kids safer on their devices already in place in our product for families, we decided to extend our service to all K-12 public and private schools in the U.S. — at no cost to them.
 One year later, Bark for Schools had become the trusted partner of 1,000 school districts — with more than 80 joining every month.

-Click here to download our case study of Plum Borough School District.
+Click here to download our case study of Plum Borough School District and learn more about how to improve school safety.
 Schools can learn more about how Bark for Schools can help keep their students safe, and parents sign up to monitor their children’s personal devices with Bark for Families.
 Sign up today!